movementlabsxyz/MIP/MD/md-81/README.md

-# MD-81: Movement Mainnet Feature Flags
+# MD-81: Movement Mainnet feature flags

 - **Description**: Define and manage feature flags for the Movement mainnet to optimize the network's launch with community-driven and developer-focused features.
 - **Authors**: [Primata](mailto:primata@movementlabs.xyz)